MrShwhale/lotus/README.md

 ### Web Server
 ```
-Usage: lotus_web [args]
+Usage: lotus_scrape [args]
   If an arg is passed multiple times, only the rightmost is considered.

-  Input file arguments:          Specify the location of different data files.
+  Output file arguments:           Specify the save location of different data.
     --article-file        or -a    Default: ./output/articles.parquet
     --tags-file           or -t    Default: ./output/tags.parquet
     --users-file          or -u    Default: ./output/users.parquet
     --votes-file          or -v    Default: ./output/votes.parquet

   Other options:
-      Sets the minimum number of votes required for a user to be included in recommender calculations.
-      Setting this higher reduces memory usage and speeds up recommendations, but any users with
-      fewer than this many votes will not be able to use the system, and their votes will not affect others.
+    Sets the number of articles to fetch from the wiki.
+Each article takes about 2 web requests to get.
-    --min-votes         or -m    Default: 10
+    --article-limit       or -l    Default: maximum

-      Sets the number of similar users to consider when giving a recommendation.
+    Sets the number of requests to make at one time (the number of additional threads to make).
-      Setting this higher gets a more diverse set of opinions, but adds more possibility of popularity bias.
-    --users-to-consider or -c    Default: 30
+    --concurrent-requests or -c    Default: 8

+    Sets the additional approximate delay between requests, in milliseconds.
+    This time is added in between each web request.
+    --download-delay      or -d    Default: 0

+    Sets the address that the server will listen for connections on.
+Should be a valid ip with a trailing port.
+    See the default for a format example.
+    --address             or -i    Default: 0.0.0.0:3000

     Display this message instead of running the system.
     --help                or -h
 ```

 ## Using the project